 Patient's Query

-I looked up biliary microlithiasis and that it may be a possible cause of post-surgery complications.
+I looked up biliary microlithiasis, and it may be a possible cause of post-surgery complications.
 What are the chances of that occurring?
 This is why I am so scared of surgery.
 In any case, I understand the importance of surgery for my case and thank you for explaining it in detail.

 Hi,